ibm-cloud-docs/schematics/getting-started.md

    1. Enter a descriptive name for your workspace.
 When you create a workspace for your own Terraform template, consider including the microservice component that you set up with your Terraform template and the {{site.data.keyword.cloud_notm}} environment where you want to deploy your resources in your name.
 For more information about how to structure your workspaces, see [Designing your workspace structure](/docs/schematics?topic=schematics-workspace-setup#structure-workspace).
    2. Optional: Enter tags for your workspace.
 You can use the tags later to find workspaces that are related to each other.
    3. Optional: Enter a description for your workspace.
-   4. Enter the link to your public GitHub repository.
+   4. Enter the link to your GitHub repository.
 The link must point to the `master` branch in GitHub.
 You cannot link to other branches during the beta.

+   5. If you want to use a private GitHub repository, enter your personal access token.
+The personal access token is used to authenticate with your GitHub repository to access your Terraform configuration files.
+For more information, see [Creating a personal access token for the command line](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).
-   5. Click **Retrieve input variables**. {{site.data.keyword.cloud_notm}} Schematics automatically parses through your files to find variable declarations.
+   6. Click **Retrieve input variables**. {{site.data.keyword.cloud_notm}} Schematics automatically parses through your files to find variable declarations.
-   6. In the **Input variables** section, enter the name of the SSH key that you uploaded to your {{site.data.keyword.cloud_notm}} account.
+   7. In the **Input variables** section, enter the name of the SSH key that you uploaded to your {{site.data.keyword.cloud_notm}} account.
 4. Click **Create** to create your workspace.
 When you create the workspace, all Terraform configuration files are loaded into {{site.data.keyword.cloud_notm}} Schematics, but your resources are not yet deployed to {{site.data.keyword.cloud_notm}}.